 Many of Jerusalem’s greatest sites are free to enter

 Israel has a fast growing network of independent and high quality hostels.
 They offer affordable and high quality accommodation, combined with great facilities and services designed for budget travelers.
-There are now great hostels in almost every city in Israel, and most of the hostels in Israel have dorm rooms starting from 70 NIS a night (as of early 2013, about 20 USD).
+There are now great hostels in almost every city in Israel, and most of the hostels in Israel have dorm rooms starting from 70 NIS a night (about 20 USD).
 It is, of course, more than you would expect to pay in many parts of the world, but the standard of accommodation is higher, with air conditioned rooms, breakfast, and other facilities fairly standard.

 Israel has a very advanced bus network which is efficient, safe, and affordable.
 Bus fares in Israel, particularly to the remoter regions of the country, are subsidized and this makes the buses a popular way to get around.
 Most buses offer free wifi.
 The bus from Jerusalem to Tel Aviv, costs around 18 NIS (5 USD) one-way, whilst the bus from Jerusalem to Haifa or Nazareth is around 40 NIS (11 USD) one-way.
 Also, take advantage of self-guided tours and other products designed for budget travelers which allow you to visit some more inaccessible sites for reasonable prices.

 How to eat in Israel?

 Food in Israel is generally very high quality, and of course, varies dramatically in price.
 In Tel Aviv, Israel’s undeniable culinary capital, some of the top restaurants are expensive, even by European standards, but most restaurants across the country are reasonable when you take into account the quality and portion sizes at around 15 USD for main dishes.